-Facebook Audience Insights gives you relevant information to understand your Facebook audience, how they’re acting, and what they are interacting with – so you can create more relevant content and better target ads.
+Facebook Audience Insights gives you relevant information to understand your target audience, how they’re acting, and what they are interacting with – so you can create more relevant content and a better Facebook ad experience.

 Facebook Page Insights gives you detailed information and analytics for your Facebook business page.
 You can see how people interact, track what works and what doesn’t, and use this information to improve your page results.

 Here’s a great Beginner’s Guide to Facebook Analytics.

 Let’s face it – we suck at predicting the future.
 I was saving up to purchase my first flying car in 2010.
 Newsflash: I’m still waiting.